aakash1104/cs-guide/Outlines/research.md

 - If you're interested in core CS research, then focus of doing research with a professor in the department (or maybe few professors from the math department)

+### Research in CS for freshmen and sophomores

+- There are professors within the CS department that do take in freshmen and sophomores for research projects.

+- As a freshman or a sophomore, you may not have done extensive coursework or taken courses that require you to apply concepts from other classes, but as long as you do well in them and are a fast learner, you can most certainly impress the faculty and have them consider you for a project.

+- The most important thing to do is to exhibit your exuberance and passion for learning.

+- Be eager to learn and display that to your professor, and you'll be a great candidate for research.

+- Research is more learning and studying than you may think.
+	> If we knew what it is we were doing, it would not be called research, would it?	~Albert Einstein

+- Most importantly: don't hesitate to ask a faculty member for a research position.
+If you like their work, just email them and schedule a meeting.
+Talk to them about how you're interested in working with them and show them that you are excited to learn more about their field.
+	- It is completely okay to be rejected for a research position.

+	- Don't worry too much about it.
+If you're still interested, talk to them after you've taken a few classes and tell them that you're still interested.

+- You can also check the Undergraduate Research Center located in the Student Community Center for more research opportunities.

 ## Applying for positions in research labs

+- Applying for internship or full time positions in research labs is slightly different than applying for any other tech job.

+- For instance, research labs have a GPA requirement (and they make no exceptions).
+Some research labs have a minimum GPA of 3.0 whereas some prestigious research labs have a GPA limit of 3.5 and above.

+- Technical interviews are more focussed on what is on your resume.
+For example: If you have mention in your resume that you have a side project built in _Unity_, then expect to be quizzed on some intricate details of Unity.

+- Research labs might also ask for professional references so make sure, you have at least 2 professional references who can talk highly about you and your work ethic.

+- A fair warning: Positions for research labs are very competitive!
+So be sure to bring out your best.

 ## "Side"/Academic projects